parodos-dev/parodos/README.md

 This repository contains the backing services for Parodos.
 The user interface for Parodos is Backstage (https://backstage.io/) plugins that will be contributed to Red Hat's Janus-IDP initiative. https://github.com/janus-idp

-The focus of Parodos is around workflows (composed of WorkFlowTasks) that bring together the existing tools and process of the enterpise in an end to end experience that developers, quality assurance, produnction support and other enterprise software development/delivery team members can use to get the outcomes they need with less tickets/meetings/frustration.
+The focus of Parodos is around Workflows (composed of WorkflowTasks) that bring together the existing tools and processes of the enterpise in an end-to-end experience that developers, quality assurance, produnction support and other enterprise software development/delivery team members can use to get the outcomes they need with less tickets/meetings/frustration.

 # Building Developer Platforms In Enterprise Environments